 8GB of RAM is really all you need for a dedicated gaming PC, so that’s exactly what this build has.
-Running 8GB of 2666MHz RAM from Corsair’s Vengeance LPX line is going to serve you well while gaming and will leave you with 2 more DIMMs to upgrade to even more RAM down the line.
-If you’re like me and you multi-task a lot, upgrading to 16GB of RAM would be a good idea.
+Running dual channel 8GB pair of 2666MHz sticks from Kingston’s HyperX FURY line is going to serve you well while gaming and will leave you with 2 more DIMMs to upgrade with even more RAM down the line.
+If you’re like me and you multi-task a lot, upgrading to 16GB+ would be a good idea.

 You’re also going to need an operating system for your new build, and due to the fact that the newest iteration of DirectX requires Windows 10, that’s going to be the version of Windows you want to consider.
 You could always go with an older version if you wanted to, you just wouldn’t be able to take advantage Windows 10 exclusives like DirectX 12, Forza 3, Dead Rising 4, and so on.
 It comes in both disc and USB flash drive versions.